 Ida Gray Nelson Rollins, the first African American female dentist, was born in Clarksville, Tennessee, on March 4, 1867.
 She became an orphan when her mother, Jennie Gray, died in her early teens.
-Rollins’ white father, who name is unknown, played no role in her childhood or education.
+Rollins’ white father, whose name is unknown, played no role in her childhood or education.
 After her mother’s death, Ida was raised by her aunt, Caroline Gray, who had three other children, one son and two daughters.

-The mentorship provided by William Taft set the foundation for Rollins to become the first African American woman to graduate from a dental school.
+The mentorship provided by William Taft set the foundation for Gray to become the first African American woman to graduate from a dental school.
 Her ability to pass the entrance exam into the University of Michigan was aided by the experience she gained working in his dental office.
-Gray enrolled in October 1887 and, three years later, she became the first African American woman to graduate with a Doctorate of Dental Surgery in the United States.
+Gray enrolled in October 1887 and, three years later, she became the first African American woman to graduate with a Doctor of Dental Surgery in the United States.

 Ida Gray Nelson Rollins participated in a number of women’s organization and served as president of the Professional Women’s Club of Chicago.
 She retired from her dentistry practice sometime in the mid-1930s.
 On June 20, 1944, her second husband died from injuries sustained in a motor vehicle accident.
 She did not have any children from either marriage and remained a widow until her death.

 Rollins died on May 3, 1953 in Chicago, Illinois.
 She was 86 years old.